Op-ed for The Philadelphia Inquirer

 National Shell Museum Website

 In 2019, as the Bailey Matthews National Shell Museum prepared for a major renovation, they contacted me about renovating their website at the same time.
 Bloated and visually overwhelming, the site was nearly impossible to navigate, and I was happy to help overhaul it.
 First, I wrote up a detailed analysis of their site and my recommendations for improving it, so we could work out a redesign plan.
 Then, I reorganized and streamlined the navigation and interface, surfacing the most important content.
 Finally, I applied my years of nonprofit experience to the overall presentation of the site: I rewrote each piece of copy in the voice of a family-friendly educational institution and chose the best photos available to show the value of the Museum to visitors, scientists, and donors.
-Now, the Museum no longer has to worry about updating the site with new content—they've got me in their back pocket to take care of anything that comes up!
+I continued to maintain and update the site as needed for 18 months.
+(Please note: the Museum has brought website updates in-house, and the current site no longer reflects my work.)

 Steven Taylor doesn't do anything half-heartedly.
 So when he decided to start LaylaBars, an energy bar company, he invested in a professional logo to anchor his brand.
 He was so happy with the results of my five-step logo design process that he then had me design the labels for his first batch of bars as well as a business card to hand out at his launch event.
 Having these important brand touchpoints ready from day one put him in an excellent position to make a splash as he launched in the Philadelphia market!

 Streets Dept Content Creation

 Streets Dept is a popular Philly-based blog about art in the public space run by Conrad Benner.
 A content-driven business, Streets Dept needs a constant stream of photos and stories—so I've built an ongoing relationship with Conrad.
 Among other things, I photograph street art installations, interview street artists, write blog posts, design promotional materials, and even help build new income streams.
 Having someone on hand to take care of all this frees up Conrad to focus on business development and brand partnerships.